 Ask your accommodation’s front desk if they offer a wake-up call when the northern lights are out.
 No guarantees, but the longer you’re here, the better your chances of seeing a great light show.
 Once you've spotted the aurora borealis, stop by the Morris Thompson Cultural and Visitors Center for your personalized Aurora Certificate.

-Fairbanks’ location is ideal for northern lights viewing because it is under the “Auroral Oval”—a ring-shaped zone over the far north where aurora activity is concentrated.
-Additionally, low precipitation in Fairbanks contributes to consistently clear nights.
-All combined these variables make the Fairbanks region an outstanding destination for possible aurora viewing.
+Fairbanks’ location is ideal for northern lights viewing because it is under the “Auroral Oval,” a ring-shaped zone over the far north where aurora activity is concentrated.
+Additionally, Fairbanks’ low precipitation and distance from coastal areas contribute to consistently clear nights.
+All combined these variables make the Fairbanks region an outstanding destination for possible aurora borealis viewing.

 I saw the northern lights for the first time in Fairbanks and literally teared up—huge green and violet curtains pulsating and swirling across the sky.
 I couldn't believe how vibrant and fast they were.

 In Fairbanks itself, residents see the northern lights on about eight of every 10 nights.
 More

 The city of Fairbanks, in Alaska, is often cited as the best place to see the Northern Lights in the United States.
 More